 Module Type Description Named module An explicitly named module (DLL) that contains the user allocation function or method (for example, foo.dll).
+Note: Module names do not support the use of wildcards.
 Statically linked user allocator An explicitly named module (DLL or executable) that contains the user allocation function or method.
 However, in this case, the function or method was originally part of a library (.lib file).
 Once linked into the module, the customer code can reference the functions or methods but they are not externally visible.
 You must provide debug symbols for the module and use the optional STATIC keyword to alert DevPartner Error Detection to look for the function or method in the debug symbols.
 Note: Failure to include the STATIC keyword in the optional parameters for the record will prevent DevPartner Error Detection from properly monitoring the user-written allocation function or method.
-CRT This is a special case that enables you to reference a function, wherever it appears in your application.
-This case is used primarily to identify C or C++ runtime library functions.
-CRT is not a macro; it covers the following 3 cases: 1.
-The Microsoft C Runtime Library 2.
-The statically linked C runtime library 3.
-Any user function that has the same mangled name as anything that you are patching (for example, global operator new.)
+CRT This is a special case that enables you to reference a function wherever it appears in your application.
+Note: The in CRT is not a wildcard character.
+CRT covers the following 3 cases: The Microsoft C Runtime Library The statically linked C runtime library Any user function that has the same mangled name as anything that you are patching (for example, global operator new.)